napeits/frstack/README.md

 ## Running on Google Compute Engine (GCE)

-The gce.yml playbook will provision a base Centos image on GCE that is ready to for the frstack.yml playbook to run against.
+The gce.yml playbook will create a base Centos image on GCE.
+The image will be ready to run the frstack.yml playbook against.

 To use GCE: